FlattGiraffe/NPC-Face-Swapper/README.md

 ---

 ### Race Settings
 Whitelists and blacklists after this point are no longer mutually exclusive.
-NPCs listed in following whitelist will be included if not already, and NPCs listed in following blacklists will be removed if they were included prior.
+NPCs listed in following whitelists will be included if not already, and NPCs listed in following blacklists will be removed if they were included prior.

 #### Source Race Blacklist
 Select a race whose NPCs should *not* be used to provide appearances.